+1730 Calling it fashion, custom, and The pleasures of a civilized land.
 Like men less cynic, why not pay Women to sing and dance and play?
 Again, I hear no trade more thrives of men mid-Than accoucheurs and men mid-wives. wives; Can it be true you have no schools Where sages femmes learn to litter fools?"
-"Stone, we have reasons-there's a chance- "Of what in England not in France?
-Unless, perhaps, your women's stays\ 1740 And waspy waists you love to praise.
+"Stone, we have reasons-there's a chance-" "Of what in England not in France?
+Unless, perhaps, your women's stays 1740 And waspy waists you love to praise.
 Produce the risk: why not reduce The whalebone, and the tags disuse?
 The Chinese cramp in swathes and shoes The growth of dainty maiden's toes, Thinking that, next to woman's tongue, Gadding from home leads most to wrong.
 But these corsets?
 Haply they're placed To keep your gentlewomen chaste?
 As crinoline and farthingale, 1750 Which no hot amorist dare assail.
-But, no, methinks 'tis polished 'taste' That teaches you to bind the waist. of wasp-waists; Ask all your painters, statuaries, Which finds more favour in their eyes- The full luxuriant contour Which Nature sketched in happier hour, Or this pinched wretch, encased, enrolled Like rotten mummy in its fold Of linen swaddlings?
-I prefer 1760 A camel-load of flesh to her-Th' obesest Mooress that e'er trod Of Atlas hills the verdant sod,
+But, no, methinks 'tis polished 'taste' of wasp-waists; That teaches you to bind the waist.
+Ask all your painters, statuaries, Which finds more favour in their eyes- The full luxuriant contour Which Nature sketched in happier hour, Or this pinched wretch, encased, enrolled Like rotten mummy in its fold Of linen swaddlings?
+I prefer 1760 A camel-load of flesh to herTh' obesest Mooress that e'er trod Of Atlas hills the verdant sod,

-\ Under which obsolete name he apparently alludes to the secret armour worn by the sex under the dress.-F. B.
+Under which obsolete name he apparently alludes to the secret armour worn by the sex under the dress.- F. B.

 Larding their earth.
-I' faith, I'd rather See Hottentots berigged in leather.
+I' faith, I'd rather

+See Hottentots berigged in leather.